 In today's world, where everyone is working from home and powerful entities like national intelligence agencies and trillion-dollar tech giants all want your data, having strong security tech is vital.
 A VPN is one such piece of tech.

 A quality VPN will not only protect your privacy against attackers, it will give you access to content and other resources from around the world.
 This article lists what we consider to be the best VPNs for 2022.
 They meet our criteria for excellence, giving you fast, secure internet access with strong encryption and no data leaks.
 They're based in some of the most privacy-friendly jurisdictions on earth and keep no logs of your online activities.
 They will form a strong first line of defense in your battle to preserve your privacy online.

-This Best VPN Services article was last updated January 9, 2022.
+This Best VPN Service article was last updated April 16, 2022.